redhat-gpst/sas-viya-rosa/rosa/README.md

 For our testing, we followed [this process](https://cloud.redhat.com/experts/rosa/sts-rds/), along with the following settings:

-- PostgreSQL (version PostgreSQL 15 (do not use 16)
+- PostgreSQL version 15 (do not use 16)
 - Production
 - Single DB instance
 - Record the master username & password to specify in the SAS Viya deployment